mroswell/pollwatch/README.md

 PollwatchUSA
 =========

-Pollwatch is a locaiton based election monitoring app.
+Pollwatch is a location-based election monitoring app.
+It can be run on any smartphone or from a desktop.